 Charlotte is the most populous city in North Carolina.
 Home to over 874,579 people and known as “Charlotte USA – The New Energy Capital.”
 There are an increasing number of employees working in the Queen City every day.

 Every business owner in Charlotte wants to make sure they take the necessary steps to protect their employees.
 One of the key components of employee protection is workers’ compensation insurance.
 This type of insurance provides benefits to employees who are injured or become ill due to their job.
 But do you have to pay taxes on your workers’ compensation settlement in Charlotte?
-Our experienced workers’ compensation attorneys encourage you to read on for the answer.

 North Carolina’s Workers’ Compensation Act

 The North Carolina Workers’ Compensation Act is the state law that governs workers’ compensation.
 The law requires most employers to carry workers’ compensation insurance and provides benefits to employees who are injured or become ill as a result of their job.

 The Act was a compromise between competing interests.
 On one hand, workers’ compensation provides benefits to employees who are injured or become ill as a result of their job.
 Benefits can include lost wages, medical expenses, and death benefits.

 On the other hand, the Act was intended to protect employers from liability for injuries or illnesses that occur in the course of employment.